 In order to work in Saskatchewan, you must also obtain a licence in addition to registering.

 A full practising licence is available to you after you successfully complete the national exam, BUT ONLY IF you either graduated from a medical radiation technology program within the three years prior to your licence application at step 4 OR have at least 1200 hours of work experience in the discipline in which you want to work within the five years prior to your licence application at step 4.
-Pre-registered IEMRTs can apply online for a full practising licence by clicking here.

 While a Graduate licence may be available to permit you to work in Saskatchewan while you apply to complete the national exam, it is only valid for four months and can only be renewed for a maximum of one year.
 You must have graduated within graduated from a medical radiation technology program within the three years prior to your licence application at step 4.
 Contact the office to request a Graduate Licence application link.